• Skip to main content

 1. Reboot iPhone

-Rebooting helps in terminating stuck programs and processes on iPhone, which might be preventing your device from installing Updates.
+Rebooting helps in terminating stuck programs and processes, which might be preventing your iPhone from installing Updates.

-After iPhone restarts, go to Settings > General > Software Update and see if you are able to install Updates on your device.
+3. After iPhone restarts, go to Settings > General > Software Update.

 Software Update Option on iPhone

 iOS updates can range anywhere from 0.5 to 1.5 GB or more in size.
-Hence, make sure that there is enough storage space available on your device.
+Hence, make sure there is enough storage space available on your iPhone.

-2. On the next screen, you will be able to see the amount of storage space available on your device.
+2. On the next screen, you will be able to view the status of local storage on your iPhone.

 Storage Status on iPhone

-In case you have less storage space, you will have to make efforts to Free up storage space on your device.
+If your iPhone has less than 2 GB available storage, you will have to make efforts to Free up storage space on your iPhone.

-3. Click on the Phone icon as it appears on the screen of your computer.
+2. Click on the Phone icon as it appears in iTunes (Windows).

 iPhone Icon on iTunes

-4. Next, click on the Summary tab in the left-pane.
+3. Next, click on the Summary tab in left-pane.
 In the right-pane, click on Check For Update button.

 Check For Update Option in iTunes

-The solution in this case is to Erase all the data on your iPhone (including corrupted files), reinstall the operating system and Restore iPhone using a backup of your iPhone.
+The solution in this case is to wipe out all the data from your device (including corrupted files), reinstall the operating system and Restore iPhone using a previously made stable backup of your device.

 If the regular Restore process did not help, you can try a deeper restore process known as DFU Mode Restore.